East Library and Recreation Center

 2003: The Southeast Branch Library opened at 900 SE Green Oaks Blvd.

 2007: The Southwest Branch Library opened at 3311 SW Green Oaks Blvd.
-Interestingly, this is our third branch to be called “Southwest,” mirroring Arlington’s tremendous growth through the years and Library System’s commitment to grow along with the city we serve.
+Interestingly, this is our third branch to be called “Southwest,” mirroring Arlington’s tremendous growth through the years and the Library System’s commitment to growing along with the city we serve.

 The Downtown Library Project